 Mince tarts, Christmas pudding, trifle, shortbreads…what’s December 25th without treats galore?
 To make sure you’re going to feel good (and not guilty) on Boxing Day, follow this sweet advice from Lisa: “When it comes to dessert think about what you really want.
 If you really want trifle, than have it, but have a small serve and eat is slowly.
 Savour each mouthful and really enjoy your chosen dessert.
 Be the last person to finish dessert because you ate it slowly and savoured it.”

 Let’s face it, most of us don’t need to keep eating Christmas leftovers for the next week.
 If you’re hosting Christmas, package up some leftovers and send them home with friends or family.
 A great idea is to portion out Christmas dinner into plastic containers – some meat, vegetables, gravy, etc. and pop into the freezer.
 Ta da!
 A roast dinner without the hassle.
 Lisa agrees: “Freeze some of your leftovers, or share them with someone who needs them.
 Create healthy soups with leftover meats and freeze them for a rainy day.”

 Also read: How Much Water Do You Really Need to Drink?

 Lisa’s Silly Season Survival Tips

-4) If you’re entertaining from home, there is no excuse not to have healthy options on hand.
-Provide summer fruit platters, seafood platters, crudités with hummus & tzatziki, lean meat, salads and grilled vegies.
+4. If you’re entertaining from home, there is no excuse not to have healthy options on hand.
+Provide summer fruit platters, seafood platters, crudités with hummus and tzatziki, lean meat, salads and grilled vegies.